stackhpc/ansible-slurm-appliance/docs/production.md

   In general it should be possible to raise this value to 50-100 if the cloud is properly tuned, again, demonstrated through testing.

-- Enable alertmanager following the [role docs](../ansible/roles/alertmanager/README.md) if Slack is available.
+- Enable alertmanager if Slack is available - see [docs/alerting.md](./alerting.md).